Graphon Signal Processing: Graphs and Graphons

-Every graphon $\bbW$ induces an integral operator $T_{\bbW}: L^2([0,1]) \to L^2([0,1])$, which maps a signal $(\bbW,\phi)$ to the signal $(\bbW, \gamma)$ given by
+Every graphon $\bbW$ induces an integral operator $T_{\bbW}: L^2([0,1]) \to L^2([0,1])$, which maps a signal $(\bbW, X)$ to the signal $(\bbW, Y)$ given by

-We refer to $T_\bbW$ as the \textit{graphon shift operator} (WSO) because it induces a diffusion of $(\bbW, \phi)$ on the graphon analogous to the diffusion induced by the GSO on a graph.
+We refer to $T_\bbW$ as the \textit{graphon shift operator} (WSO) because it induces a diffusion of $(\bbW, X)$ on the graphon analogous to the diffusion induced by the adjacency matrix $\bbS$ on a graph.
 Building upon this parallel, LSI graphon filters are defined as follows.

-\begin{definition}[LSI graphon filters] Let $(\bbW,\phi)$ be a graphon signal.
-A LSI graphon filter $T_\bbH: L^2([0,1]) \to L^2([0,1])$ maps $(\bbW, \phi) \mapsto (\bbW, \gamma)$ with $ (\bbW, \gamma)$ given by
+\begin{definition}[LSI graphon filters] Let $(\bbW,X)$ be a graphon signal.
+A LSI graphon filter $T_\bbH: L^2([0,1]) \to L^2([0,1])$ maps $(\bbW, X) \mapsto (\bbW, Y)$ with $ (\bbW, Y)$ given by